11 Types of Succulents That Grow Tall

 It also produces pinkish-red flowers during the fall season from September to November every year.

-It’s a favorite among succulent collectors due to its rarity and its ability to withstand harsh weather conditions.
+It’s a favorite among succulent collectors due to its rarity and ability to withstand harsh weather conditions.

 10. Pachypodium Lamerei (Madagascar Palm)